 Understanding the Family Limited Partnership

 Here’s where the fun begins.
-To take advantage of the key benefits we’ve mentioned, you need to gift some or all of the limited partnership shares to family members.
-This isn’t just a series of random gifts; you’re gifting shares to the family members whom you eventually want to own your assets after you’ve passed away.
+To take advantage of the key benefits we’ve mentioned, you need to gift some or all of the limited partnership shares to other family members.
+This isn’t just a series of random gifts; you’re gifting shares to each family member whom you eventually want to own your assets after you’ve passed away.

 You’re fast-tracking your estate plan.
-Instead of waiting until you’ve passed away when your heirs would receive your assets, you’re giving them away now in a manner that reduces estate and gift taxes while providing some creditor protection.
+Instead of waiting until you’ve passed away when your heirs would receive your assets, you’re giving them away now in a manner that reduces gift and estate taxes while providing some creditor protection.
 To understand why you need to understand more about the difference between general and limited partners.

 Limited Partners – Limited partners in a Family Limited Partnership are only responsible for management duties that the general manager assigns them.
 They also can be paid a salary.
 The limited partner is not responsible for the partnership’s liabilities, and the limited partners do not have any control over the partnership.
 All that control stays with the general partners.
-These limited partners are generally the younger members of a family – typically children or grandchildren.
+These limited partners are generally the youngest family members – typically children or grandchildren.